NatronGitHub/Natron/libs/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [SECTION 10 - COMPONENTS]
-There are three primary components, that are specialized upon a  given
+There are three primary components, that are specialised upon a  given
 numeric type, which make up the core of ExprTk.
 The components are  as
 follows: